Gut microbiota: Socioeconomic status

-Caesarean section, antibiotics, and formula feeding may alter the gut microbiome composition.
-Children treated with antibiotics have less stable, and less diverse floral communities.
-Caesarean sections have been shown to be disruptive to mother-offspring transmission of bacteria, which impacts the overall health of the offspring by raising risks of disease such as celiacs, asthma, and type 1 diabetes.
-This further evidences the importance of a healthy gut microbiome.
-Various methods of microbiome restoration are being explored, typically involving exposing the infant to maternal vaginal contents, and oral probiotics.
+Antibiotic use

+As of 2023, a study suggests that antibiotics, especially those used in the treatment of broad-spectrum bacterial infections, have negative effects on the gut microbiota.
+The study also states that there are many experts on intestinal health concerned that antibody usage has reduced the diversity of the gut microbiota, many of the strains are lost, and if there is a re-emergence of the bacteria, it is gradual and long-term.

 Functions

-When the study of gut flora began in 1995, it was thought to have three key roles: direct defense against pathogens, fortification of host defense by its role in developing and maintaining the intestinal epithelium and inducing antibody production there, and metabolizing otherwise indigestible compounds in food; subsequent work discovered its role in training the developing immune system, and yet further work focused on its role in the gut-brain axis.
+When the study of gut flora began in 1995, it was thought to have three key roles: direct defense against pathogens, fortification of host defense by its role in developing and maintaining the intestinal epithelium and inducing antibody production there, and metabolizing otherwise indigestible compounds in food.
+Subsequent work discovered its role in training the developing immune system, and yet further work focused on its role in the gut–brain axis.

+The gut microbiota not only influences intestinal health but also plays a role in systemic immune regulation, including interactions with the pulmonary immune environment through what is known as the 'gut–lung axis'.

 Direct inhibition of pathogens

-The gut flora community plays a direct role in defending against pathogens by fully colonising the space, making use of all available nutrients, and by secreting compounds that kill or inhibit unwelcome organisms that would compete for nutrients with it, these compounds are known as cytokines.
+The gut flora community plays a direct role in defending against pathogens by fully colonising the space, making use of all available nutrients, and by secreting compounds known as cytokines that kill or inhibit unwelcome organisms that would compete for nutrients with it.
 Different strains of gut bacteria cause the production of different cytokines.
 Cytokines are chemical compounds produced by our immune system for initiating the inflammatory response against infections.
-Disruption of the gut flora allows competing organisms like Clostridium difficile to become established that otherwise are kept in abeyance.
+Disruption of the gut flora allows competing organisms like Clostridioides difficile to become established that otherwise are kept in abeyance.

 Development of enteric protection and immune system

-In humans, a gut flora similar to an adult's is formed within one to two years of birth.
-As the gut flora gets established, the lining of the intestines – the intestinal epithelium and the intestinal mucosal barrier that it secretes – develop as well, in a way that is tolerant to, and even supportive of, commensalistic microorganisms to a certain extent and also provides a barrier to pathogenic ones.
-Specifically, goblet cells that produce the mucosa proliferate, and the mucosa layer thickens, providing an outside mucosal layer in which "friendly" microorganisms can anchor and feed, and an inner layer that even these organisms cannot penetrate.
-Additionally, the development of gut-associated lymphoid tissue (GALT), which forms part of the intestinal epithelium and which detects and reacts to pathogens, appears and develops during the time that the gut flora develops and established.
+Gut flora in infants becomes similar to an adult within one to two years of birth.
+As the gut flora establishes, the lining of the intestines – the intestinal epithelium and the intestinal mucosal barrier that it secretes – develop a symbiosis with microorganisms.
+Specifically, goblet cells that produce the mucosa proliferate, and the mucosa layer thickens, providing an outside mucosal layer in which favorable microorganisms can anchor and feed, and an inner layer that these organisms cannot penetrate.
+Additionally, the development of gut-associated lymphoid tissue (GALT), which forms part of the intestinal epithelium and which detects and reacts to pathogens, develops during the time that the gut flora becomes established.
 The GALT that develops is tolerant to gut flora species, but not to other microorganisms.
-GALT also normally becomes tolerant to food to which the infant is exposed, as well as digestive products of food, and gut flora's metabolites (molecules formed from metabolism) produced from food.
+GALT also normally becomes tolerant to food the infant consumes, and the gut flora metabolites (molecules formed from metabolism) produced from food.